How do I Establish Paternity for my Child?

 Establishing paternity for a child in Georgia may be done in one of the following ways:

-- unwed parents sign a Voluntary Paternity Acknowledgment Form
+- Unwed parents sign a Voluntary Paternity Acknowledgment Form at:

 - Court order (divorce decree, separation agreement, or other judicial or administrative order).